cehinson/lasertagger/README.md

 [BERT](https://github.com/google-research/bert).
 It works with CPU, GPU, and Cloud TPU.

+## NEW!!
+Chinese support (Traditional and Simplified)
+Follow the usage instructions, and add
+--lang=zh as a parameter.

 ## Usage Instructions

 Running an experiment with LaserTagger consists of the following steps: